OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/elements/trip-status.md

 ## Details

 * activeTripId - the trip id of the trip the vehicle is actively serving.
 All trip-specific values will be in reference to this active trip
 * blockTripSequence - the index of the active trip into the sequence of trips for the active block.
-Compare to `blockTripSequence` in the [OneBusAwayRestApi_ArrivalAndDepartureElementV2 arrivalAndDeparture element] to determine where the active block location is relative to an arrival-and-departure.
+Compare to `blockTripSequence` in the [`<arrivalAndDeparture/>` element](arrival-and-departure.html) to determine where the active block location is relative to an arrival-and-departure.
 * serviceDate - time, in ms since the unix epoch, of midnight for start of the service date for the trip.
-See the [Glossary#Service_Date glossary entry] for more info
-* frequency - information about [OneBusAwayRestApi_FrequencyElementV2 frequency based scheduling], if applicable to the trip - *OPTIONAL*
+* frequency - information about [frequency based scheduling](frequency.html), if applicable to the trip - *OPTIONAL*
 * scheduledDistanceAlongTrip - the distance, in meters, the transit vehicle is scheduled to have progress along the active trip.
 This is an optional value, and will only be present if the trip is in progress. *OPTIONAL*
 * totalDistanceAlongTrip - the total length of the trip, in meters
 * position - current position of the transit vehicle.
 This element is optional, and will only be present if the trip is actively running.
 If real-time arrival data is available, the position will take that into account, otherwise the position reflects the scheduled position of the vehicle. *OPTIONAL*